janardhana-au/jenkins-playground/jenkins-master-agent/README.md

 RootVG-rootVol is a logical volume (LV), which is the root directory of your Linux filesystem (/).
 This LV resides within a larger container called a Volume Group (RootVG), which itself is a single partition (nvme0n1p4).

-Expand the partition (nvme0n1p4) to use all available disk space: sudo growpart /dev/nvme0n1 4.
+Expand the partition (nvme0n1p4) to use all available disk space:

+## sudo growpart /dev/nvme0n1 4.

 This step is correct and necessary to expand the physical container that holds the LVM-managed volumes.

-Expand the logical volume: You must now extend the logical volume (RootVG-rootVol) to use the newly allocated space.
-This is the missing step in your understanding.
+Expand the logical volume: You must now extend the logical volume (RootVG-rootVol) to use the newly allocated space

+Use

-Use sudo lvextend -l +100%FREE /dev/mapper/RootVG-rootVol.
+## sudo lvextend -l +100%FREE /dev/mapper/RootVG-rootVol.
 This will expand the logical volume to take up all the free space you just added to the RootVG volume group.

+## lvextend -L +20G /dev/mapper/RootVG/rootVol
+## lvextend -L +10G /dev/mapper/RootVG/varVol

-Resize the filesystem: sudo xfs_growfs /.
+Resize the filesystem:

-This command is correct.
+## sudo xfs_growfs /
+## xfs_growfs /var

 It makes the newly expanded logical volume space usable by the operating system.

+sudo lvextend -L +5G /dev/mapper/RootVG-varVol

 # Analogy Refined